rust-lang/book/src/ch19-03-advanced-traits.md

 trait to use based on the type of `self`.

 However, associated functions that are not methods don’t have a `self` parameter.
-When two types in the same scope implement that trait, Rust can’t figure out which type you mean unless you use *fully qualified syntax*.
-For example, the `Animal` trait in Listing 19-19 has the associated function `baby_name`, the implementation of `Animal` for the struct `Dog`, and the associated function `baby_name` defined on `Dog` directly.
+When there are multiple types or traits that define non-method functions with the same function name, Rust doesn't always know which type you mean unless you use *fully qualified syntax*.
+For example, the `Animal` trait in Listing 19-19 has the associated non-method function `baby_name`, and the `Animal` trait is implemented for the struct `Dog`.
+There’s also an associated non-method function `baby_name` defined on `Dog` directly.

 <span class="filename">Filename: src/main.rs</span>